 According to the Articles of Association, if there is a surplus in the company's annual final accounts, tax should be paid first to make up the accumulated losses, and 10% should be paid as the legal surplus reserve (but when the legal surplus reserve has reached the paid-in capital of the Company, it may not be paid again).
 The rest should be set aside or reversed according to law.
-If there is a surplus, and the surplus is distributed cumulatively with the previous year, the board of directors will draw up a surplus distribution proposal and submit it to the shareholders' meeting for resolution to distribute shareholders' dividends.
+If there is any surplus, and the surplus shall be distributed cumulatively with the previous year, the Board of Directors shall draw up a surplus distribution proposal and submit it to the shareholders' meeting for resolution to distribute dividends and bonuses in the preceding paragraph is done in cash, the board of directors shall be authorized to make a resolution and report at the shareholders' meeting.
 (1) Legal surplus reserve